 Hiking through these prehistoric forests, you truly feel like a dinosaur is just around the next corner (the BBC used the park as a filming location for Walking with Dinosaurs).

 The park is also home to the smoldering Llaima Volcano, which has ribboned parts of the park with black lava flows, crystal-clear lakes, and native wildlife like Magellanic woodpeckers.

 Located in the mid-southern reaches of the country, the Lake District – the Gateway to Patagonia – is a wonderland of snow-capped volcanoes, torrential rivers, glistening lakes, and deep forests.
 This has made it a haven for outdoor sports lovers, who flock to cities like Puerto Varas and Pucon to explore the surrounding wildernesses and national parks.

 In scenic cities like Puerto Varas (overlooked by two volcanoes and sitting on the edge of Llanquihue Lake), you’ll also see evidence of the region’s history as a hub of German immigration, with picturesque traditional architecture, food, and beer.
 (The Lake District is ground-zero for Chile’s craft brewing scene).

-A total solar eclipse will be passing over the region on December 14, 2020.
+The next partial solar eclipse will pass over the region on October 2, 2024.